Sleeps 3 | 160sq/ft | Guests age 6+ suggested

-Stonecrop cabin is located on a magnificent 230 acre property overlooking a sparkling blue, spring-fed lake (the result of a former limestone quarry).
-This incredibly unique and otherworldly landscape is just 1.5 hours from Toronto and will soon be the site of our long-awaited Cabinscape Camp: Kawarthas.
+Stonecrop cabin is located on a magnificent 230-acre property overlooking a sparkling blue, spring-fed lake (the result of a former limestone quarry).
+This incredibly unique and otherworldly landscape is just 1.5 hours from Toronto and is the site of our long-awaited Cabinscape Camp: Kawarthas.

 Access: Drive-in Access Remoteness: Low

 SELECT THE NIGHTS YOU’D LIKE TO STAY IN THE RESERVATION CALENDAR ABOVE

 ☼ We require a 2-night minimum stay / 3-nights on long weekends

 ☼ A $40 cleaning fee will be included in your reservation total

 ☼ HST will be added on the checkout page

 We book up to 4 months in advance and open reservations on a revolving monthly basis.
 August bookings are now open.
 September reservations will open June 1st, 2022.